Frequency Tracking and Parameter Estimation for Robust Quantum State-Estimation

 The HME, while an optimal solution to the robust state-estimation problem, does generate a considerable computational overhead.
 Our main purpose here is to show that this overhead can be reduced, with a relatively small reduction in performance, by using ``frequency tracking'' methods that were originally developed for classical signal processing applications (such as radar frequency tracking, sonar processing and communications)~\cite{Quinn01}.
 In particular, we examine three frequency tracking techniques: one Fourier-based method and two that do not require a Fourier transform (thereby avoiding a large computational overhead).
-The Fourier-based techniques is the maximiser of the periodogram -- finding the frequency that maximises the correlation between the noisy measurement signal and a complex Fourier kernal.
+The Fourier-based technique is the maximizer of the periodogram -- finding the frequency that maximizes the correlation between the noisy measurement signal and a complex Fourier kernel.
 It is optimal for a single sinusoidal signal in noise, but it is computationally expensive.
-The first non-Fourier technique (Quinn-Fernandes~\cite{Quinn91}) is iterative and can be applied entirely in the time domain.
-It uses notch filtering and relies on the iterative construction of a filter that cancels an instability at the desired frequency.
-It can be shown to approach the Cram\'{e}r-Rao bound for the convergence of the estimated frequency, in which the variance of the estimator asymptotes to $O(T^{-3})$, where $T$ is the number of data points in the measurement record~\cite{Quinn01}.